expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ### Unsubscribe Links

-The CAN/SPAM act requires unsubscribe links in all bulk messages, and also requires that be removal from mailing within 10 business days.
+The CAN/SPAM act requires unsubscribe links in all bulk messages, and also requires that unsubscibes be removed from the mailing within 10 business days.
 We suppress all unsubscribes immediately.
 Transactional messages do not require unsubscribe links as they are considered important system updates.

 ### View Online Link

 The View Online link allows the user to display the email in a web browser in the event that there is a problem with their email client.
-Everything in the browser view will display exactly as you would see it in the editor.
-The View Online link can be toggled on and off in the editor.
+Everything in the browser view will display exactly as you would see it in the email.
+The View Online link can be toggled on and off in the properties panel of the editor.
 It is recommended that you have it turned on.

 > The View Online link will not work for test emails sent with a Quick Send button